-The Vaccination Centre is likely to run from the halls for a period of 17 weeks and we greatly appreciate all help that everyone can give for this specific operation and in the fight against the Coronavirus pandemic.
+The Vaccination Centre is likely to run from the halls for a period of 17 weeks, possibly longer, and we greatly appreciate all help that everyone can give for this specific operation and in the fight against the Coronavirus pandemic.

 ETSR 100 CLUB

 The monthly draw for the ETSR 100 Club has taken place and the January winners are Sheila Parker, Cathy Mitchell and Tanja Conway Grim.
 Congratulations to our winners and thank you to all of our wonderful supporters.
 Your support for the halls through participation in the 100 Club is providing valuable income as the halls remain closed for our normal activities.
 If you would like to join in the fun please contact email@example.com or firstname.lastname@example.org

 We only accept business details for those based in etchingham, or providing regular goods or services to Etchingham residents, the details are provided for the benefit of village residents and no charge is made for adding your details, but you might like to help the Parish Council and ERGT raise funds for new playground equipment by making a small donation.